How can we help?

 ING and nib may share information about your complaint to respond to your complaint and to improve our procedures.

-2. Getting assistance to lodge a Complaint
+2. Getting assistance to lodge a complaint

 If you require assistance in lodging a complaint, you can appoint a representative (such as a financial counsellor, legal representative, family member, friend or Member of Parliament) to lodge a complaint on your behalf.